Washington Diminished Value Claims

 Below are answers to common questions about Washington diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-• Do insurance companies pay diminished value in Washington?
+Do insurance companies pay these claims voluntarily?

 Still have a question?